 Craniosynostosis, also referred to as synostosis, cranial synostosis, or cranial sclerosis is a birth defect that occurs as a result of premature fusion of the cranial sutures.
 Two or more of the seven main bones of the cranium fail to grow properly when the child is in the womb.
 Associated with deformity of the shape of the skull, this condition can be corrected with a surgery.
-Our highly renowned board-certified plastic surgeons at My Houston Surgeons are experienced in performing craniosynostosis surgery.
+Our highly renowned board-certified and board-eligible plastic surgeons at My Houston Surgeons are experienced in performing craniosynostosis surgery.

 Craniosynostosis Surgery Procedure